Test-Automation-Crash-Course-24-10-22/team_13/README.md

-## Automation testing stack using Java, Selenium, TestNG, and Maven.
+## Automation testing stack using Java, Selenium, TestNG, Cucumber and Maven.

 It consists of: